Tatsuya Nakadai

 Tatsuya Nakadai (仲代 達矢, Nakadai Tatsuya) was a Japanese actor.
-Widely regarded as one of the greatest actors in the history of Japanese cinema, he collaborated extensively with many of Japan's best-known and acclaimed directors.
+Widely regarded as one of the greatest actors in the history of cinema, he collaborated extensively with many of Japan's best-known and acclaimed directors.
 In his over seven decade career, he appeared in more than 160 films, and received numerous accolades.
 He was honored with a Medal with Purple Ribbon in 1996 and Japan's Order of Culture in 2015.

 Discovered on the streets of Tokyo by director Masaki Kobayashi, Nakadai rose to prominence starring in Kobayashi's films, with his breakthrough being in the epic anti-war trilogy The Human Condition (1959–1961).
 He won the Blue Ribbon Award for Best Actor for his performance as the vengeful ronin in Harakiri (1962), a role he considered his finest.
 Nakadai collaborated on eleven films with Kobayashi—including Kwaidan (1964) and Samurai Rebellion (1967)—and five with Akira Kurosawa, most notably as the doomed warlord in Ran (1985), a performance that earned global acclaim.
 His other notable credits include Seven Samurai (1954), Conflagration (1958), When a Woman Ascends the Stairs (1960), Yojimbo (1961), Sanjuro (1962), High and Low (1963), The Sword of Doom, The Face of Another (both 1966), Kill!
 (1968), Goyokin (1969), Kagemusha (1980), and The Tale of the Princess Kaguya (2013).

 A lifelong stage actor, he founded the acting school Mumeijuku in 1975 and continued performing on stage into his nineties.

-Early life and career
+Early life

+Tatsuya Nakadai was born on December 13, 1932, in Tokyo as the second of four children and was raised in Chiba.
+His father worked as a bus driver, and after his death in 1941 due to tuberculosis, the family moved to Aoyama.
+His mother eventually began working as a live-in employee at a law firm in the Aoyama area of Akasaka Ward (now Minato Ward, Tokyo), and he transferred to Seinan Elementary School in Aoyama Minamimachi.
+During the war, he left his mother in Aoyama and evacuated to Daijisan Eikyuin Shoo-ji Temple in Sengawa, Chofu City.
+He often expressed his dissatisfaction with this situation.
+He later moved to Chitose-Karasuyama in the neighboring Setagaya Ward.